Concerned About Chemical Leaching? I Tested the Best Non-Toxic Cookware that Won’t Flake on You – These are the Only Pans I Trust

 Reasons to avoid

 What makes it non-toxic?
 HexClad pans are considered non-toxic because their hybrid surface combines stainless steel peaks with a ceramic non-stick.
-Independent third-party testing has confirmed they do not contain PFAS compounds, including PFOA.
+Earlier models (produced between 2022 and early 2024) were found to use PTFE-based coatings (you may recall the lawsuit on this).
+However, independent third-party testing conducted in 2025 found no detectable traces of PFAS compounds in the current collection.
 This means you get the benefits of non-stick cooking without the health concerns associated with traditional coatings.

-Why we recommend it: HexClad's non-stick surface is seriously sturdy and impressive.
+Why we recommend it: HexClad's non-stick surface is impressively durable and effective.
 I made perfect fried eggs, tofu, and halloumi in the kitchen – and the pans can withstand metal utensils.
-I've been using mine for 6 months and it shows no signs of flaking or peeling.
+I've been using mine for 10 months now, and it shows no signs of flaking or peeling.

 You just need to cook on medium heat and make sure to season before the first use, and occasionally after if you notice sticking.
 When I charred the corn in the pan, I ended up with some burnt-on bits and darkened areas on the surface.
 I panicked briefly, but it was easier than I expected to remove.
 I found that cleaning with baking soda and white vinegar got rid of the stains within a couple of minutes, and left the pan looking as good as new.